April 27, 2025

 Whether you use it to clean your teeth or bake the perfect cake, baking soda can also help with your pest control needs.

-Similar to diatomaceous earth, you can spread baking soda around areas you’ve spotted adult beetles or larvae.
-You could also mix baking soda with water to create a paste.
-Place this in a bowl or plate around carpet beetle hotspots.
+Much like diatomaceous earth, you can sprinkle baking soda around areas where you’ve noticed adult beetles or larvae.
+Another option is to mix baking soda with water to create a paste, then place it in a bowl or dish near carpet beetle hotspots..

 If you have spare or unused fabric objects, you can cover them in the baking soda solution.
 As the adult carpet beetles attempt to lay eggs, they will become coated in the mixture and potentially perish.
 The remaining larvae will die after consuming the baking soda.